leni-kirilov/MoneyTimer/README.md

 A desktop application written in Java Swing.

-It is designed to calculate money wasted in a meeting / consulatation etc
+It is designed to calculate money wasted in a meeting / consultation etc

 Define:
 - money per hour